 5. It should be recognised that end-product sampling and testing is only one of the methods by which an exporter can validly claim confidence that product meets specifications.

 6. This document does not affect existing Codex limits or the current way of setting those limits.
 These responsibilities are set out in committees’ terms of reference.
+This document should be read in conjunction with the Guidelines for Food Import Control Systems (CAC/GL 47-2003) and the Working Principles for Risk Analysis for Food Safety for Application by Governments (CAC/GL 62-2007)

 SECTION 2 - SCOPE